Folderr/Docs/Guides/Folderr/2.0.0/deployment.md

 ### Install directories

 - `/etc/folderr/` - This is used for scripts for users that are sudoers/root or otherwise a superuser/admin
-- `/home/folderr/folderr` - Used for non admins
+- `/home/folderr/folderr` - Used for non admins.

+Regardless of whether you are installing as a system admin or a user, change the respective directory (ex `home/folderr/folderr`) to your install directory.

 ## Ways to Deploy Folderr